randoneering/randoneering/README.md

 color_scheme: "Popping and Locking (don't ask)"
 ```

-I run a database and data engineering consultancy.
-PostgreSQL optimization, data pipelines, and occasionally staring at a terminal config for two hours to get the colors exactly right.
+I run a fractional infrastructure engineering consultancy for startups and small businesses.
+PostgreSQL optimization, building infrastructure automation, random terminal tools, and occasionally staring at a terminal config for two hours to get the colors exactly right.
 Also open source, because someone has to.

 ---